davidrohr/soa_aos_tests/open_points.md

 - One could use onle the reference type, and always pass the `.get_ref()`, which will always be the same type.
 However, in case of the `p_aos`, `get_ref()` creates a struct of references, instead of passing a single references, so this would introduce significant overhead, which we should avoid.
 - We could have a second meta-reference type, with a type flag, that would then either store a reference to the plain type, or a reference to the refence type.
 But in that case, every access would need to check the type flag, adding plenty of `if` statements.
 - Is there any better solution?

+# Nested structures: Support for AoSoA and SoAoS
+- I think we should support nested structures.
+SoAoS in case some parameters are always used together, e.g. x and y coordinates.
+And AoSoA to store things in columnar way for vector access, but keep some cache locality.
+- I suppose AoSoA should be straigt forward to do, with an array of SoA and some magic for the access operators.
+We should make sure that `for ( auto& : ...)` loops work efficiently.
+- SoAoS is more complicated: Do we want to define the struct substructure when defining the variable, or could it be part of the skelleton class definition?
+Perhaps it is easiest to start with the latter as done here https://github.com/davidrohr/soa_aos_tests/blob/352405f771e7100c3a0409777d636a2ce3179cc8/aos_soa.cpp#L207, which works transparently.